-The panel moulding strip can be pryed off to expose the masonry anchor points.
-The cornice is then removed using standard techniques to expose additional anchor points.
+The cornice is removed using standard techniques.
+The panel moulding strip can be pryed off to expose the masonry anchor points of the baseboards.
 The removable type anchors can then be withdrawn and the baseboards detached from the wall.

 I want the anchors themselves to be removable, otherwise the walls could be damaged excessively if removal is ever required.

 The stone is basalt "bluestone".
 Previous attempts to drill into it using a normal masonry bit and hammer drill failed.
 A wet diamond method succeeded and produces a very clean hole but is very slow and the mess needs to be managed.
 An SDS+ hammer drill and bit that I bought for this job for AU$99 (Ozito) performed best of all and was very quick in test.

 Commercial gallery hanging systems provide a wall or ceiling mountable aluminium channel from which hanging wires can be suspended.
 I needed a channel that could be attached to the cornice or baseboard itself simply to minimise drilling into the wall or ceiling.
 There are commercial systems that would allow this, including one concealed system that would not suit my need.
 The most expensive components are the hangers themselves.
 The wire, either steel or nylon, is less expensive to buy in bulk and the quick adjust hooks are available separately, so the only tricky component is the anchor piece at the top of the wire that goes in the channel.